In this article we’ll look at what the HGV levy is, who has to pay it, how much it is, and whether non-UK drivers/transport companies are excluded.

 Non-UK HGVs must pay the levy before the vehicle arrives in the UK.

-Operators can pay in advance for trips that will be made to the UK from 1st August.
+Operators can pay in advance for trips that will be made to the UK.

 Advance payments can be made online on the HGV levy payment website.